-In September 2021, we entered into the A&R Sub. of Private Co.
-G Credit Agreement to, among other things, increase the total loan commitments by \$53.4 million across three tranches, with \$10.0 million of new loan commitments allocated to A BDC Warehouse, LLC ("ABW"), and the remaining \$43.4 million of new loan commitments allocated to us.
+In September 2021, we entered into a second amended and restated credit agreement with Sub. of Private Co.
+G ("Sub.
+Of Private Co.
+G Credit Agreement") to, among other things, increase the total loan commitments by \$53.4 million across three tranches, with \$10.0 million of new loan commitments allocated to A BDC Warehouse, LLC ("ABW"), an affiliate of ours that is wholly-owned by Mr. and Mrs. Tannenbaum and a trust affiliated with Mr. and Mrs. Tannenbaum, and the remaining \$43.4 million of new loan commitments allocated to us.
+ABW's commitment was ultimately transferred to AFC Institutional Fund LLC ("AFCIF"), an entity beneficially owned in part by Mr. Tannenbaum, Mrs. Tannenbaum, and Mr. Kalikow.